strawberry-graphql/strawberry/docs/types/exceptions.md

 # Strawberry Exceptions

-Strawberry raises some of its own exceptions.
-Strawberry exception classes are defined in `strawberry.exceptions`.
+Strawberry raises some of its own exceptions, they are defined in `strawberry.exceptions`.

 ## FieldWithResolverAndDefaultFactoryError